 Are you debating between a drop-in vs. alcove bathtub?
 Whether you're entirely remodeling a bathroom or just replacing an old bathtub, one important decision to make is what type of bathtub to purchase.
-Choosing the right bathtub to fit your style and needs can be difficult.
-For instance, your choices include a soaking, freestanding or specialty tub.
-You also have the choice of purchasing a built-in tub, which is built into the bathroom.
-Two types of built-in bathtubs you can choose are alcove and drop-in.
+Choosing the right bathtub to fit your style and needs can be difficult with so many options.
+Look at the differences between drop-in and alcove tubs to see which one best fits your needs.

-Whether you choose a drop-in or alcove bathtub depends on the type of style you want.
-Alcove doesn't offer you a variety of styles to choose from.
-You can only choose the rectangle style alcove bathtub, and you have to place it against the wall.
-In contrast, drop-in tubs offer different styles and shapes.
+In contrast, drop-in tubs offer different styles, sizes and shapes.
 You can pick an oval, rectangle or square-shaped drop-in tub.
 For instance, you can purchase a deck mounted drop-in tub or one mounted on a pedestal like a sink.
 You also have more flexibility in where you place the tub.

 Demetrius Sewell is an experienced journalist who, since 2008, has been a contributing writer to such websites as Internet Brands and print publications such as "Cinci Pulse."
 Sewell specializes in writing news and feature articles on health, law and finance.
 She has a master's degree in English.